 All fee negotiators who desire to work for MHTC on a contract basis must submit an Application for Employment as a Contract Negotiator (Form 7.8.1), to a district right of way office.
 When the application is received at the district office, a member of the right of way staff shall conduct an investigation to determine the qualifications of the applicant.
-This investigation shall be to the extent necessary to determine the abilities of the applicant and his/her general reputation within the profession.
+This investigation shall be to the extent necessary to determine the abilities of the applicant and the applicant's general reputation within the profession.
 All clients shown on the application shall be contacted in person or by telephone.
 All applicants must be recommended by at least two clients.

 After the investigation is completed and district right of way is satisfied with the applicant's qualifications, the district shall transmit to the Right of Way Section its recommendation together with one copy of the application and such other exhibits considered pertinent to the approval process.
 The Right of Way Section will review the application material to determine the applicant's qualifications and will advise the district office, in writing, of the approval or disapproval of the applicant.